core-wg/resource-directory/draft-ietf-core-resource-directory.md

 "_udp" for UDP-based CoAP services.
 In cases where narrowing the scope of the search may be useful, these labels may be optionally preceded by a subtype name followed by the "_sub" label.
-An example of this more specific &lt;ServiceType> is "lamp._sub._dali._udp".
+An example of this more specific &lt;ServiceType> is "light._sub._dali._udp".

-The default &lt;Instance> part of the service name may be set at the factory or during the commissioning process.
+A default &lt;Instance> part of the service name may be set at the factory or during the commissioning process.
 It SHOULD uniquely identify an instance of &lt;ServiceType> within a &lt;Domain>.
 Taken together, these three elements comprise a unique name for an SRV/ TXT record pair within the DNS